Category: Uncategorized

 Just the other day (thanks to the work I’ve done in therapy since May 2019), I recognized immediately when something that was said publicly triggered my feelings of inadequacy.
 I am healing, but I am still susceptible to some of my old wounds.
 The old whispers that I am not good enough to be loved, knowledgeable enough to teach others, or worthy enough to be on the forefront still try to silence my giftings as a teacher and a writer and a minister of the Gospel.
 My emotions still enter the dance when someone questions my relationship with God or my theological standing.
 I am learning to dissect who I am and what I do – I am not accepted by God because I teach Bible study or pray well in public.
 I am His and He is mine.

 This is a new kind of tension.
-Over the last seven years, the number of times I have thanked God privately and publicly for the luxury to make my mistakes in private is without number.
-A part of me feels like that season of being able to fail privately and it have no public repercussions is coming to a swift end.
+Over the last seven years, the number of times I have thanked God privately and publicly for the luxury of making my mistakes in private is without number.
+A part of me feels like that season of being able to fail privately and have no public repercussions is coming to a swift end.
 And I know already that I am going to miss it.

 The tension for me is in my realization that my season of being behind the scenes may be coming to an end and although I am overjoyed at the opportunity to serve more women than ever before, I will definitely miss the luxury of living a life that did not affect anyone beyond the four walls of my home.
 I trust that the Jesus I have walked with since September 2009 has pruned me to bear much fruit and He has made me a planting of the Lord that others can eat from.
 I have no choice but to depend on Him for what comes next.